sogriffin98/Targeted-and-Whole-Genome-Sequencing-Methods-to-Investigate-and-Monitor-Invasive-Pests/Data-Chapter-1/README.md

 # Data Chapter 1
 The first data chapter of my PhD project focuses on *Vespa velutina* (yellow legged or Asian hornet).
-The data chapter is split into the 2 parts below where I have provided the input files and code used for each analysis type in separate folders.
+The first part of the chapter discusses the process involved with the selection of SNP loci and the primer design.
+The data analysis part of this chapter is split into the 2 parts, a and b, below (Population Genetics and Kinship Analysis) where I have provided the input files and code used for each analysis type in separate folders.
+## SNP Selection and Primer Design

 ## Data Chapter 1a: Population Genetics Analysis
 ### 1. Principal-Components-Analysis